megoforce/darkwinds/_posts/2018-11-20-all-about-rarity.markdown

 date:   2018-11-20 14:00:00 -0400
 categories: nerdstuff
 thumbnail: "/img/posts/madre-de-aguas.png"
 excerpt: "In Darkwinds some cards are far more common that others.
 Why does it happen?
-This post will explain how."
+This post will explain things."
 featured_image: "/img/posts/madre-de-aguas.png"

 ---